kokawaguchi/adr/native-web-hybrid-app.md

 ## Decision

-We have decided to develop the food ordering app as a native mobile application
+We have decided to develop the food ordering app as a native mobile application.

 ## Rationale